ArteryTek/AT32F425_Firmware_Library/project/at_start_f425/examples/usb_device/virtual_comport/readme.txt

-  this demo is based on the at-start board, in this demo, show how to build a device of usb virtual comport,when use this demo,please connect usart2 tx pin(pa2) and rx pin(pa3).
+  this demo is based on the at-start board, in this demo, show how to build a device of usb virtual comport,when use this demo,please connect usart2 tx pin(pa2) and rx pin(pa3). for more detailed information, please refer to the application note document AN0097.